datacamp/courses-introduction-to-python/scripts/chapter4_script.md

 The Numpy array that results will contain a single type, string in this case.
 The boolean and the float were both converted, or coerced, as this is called, to strings.

 Second, you should know that a Numpy array is simply a new kind of Python type, like the float, string and list types from before.
-This means that it has comes with its own methods, which can behave differently that you'd expect.
+This means that it comes with its own methods, which can behave differently than you'd expect.
 Take this Python list and this numpy array, for example:

 If you do `python_list + python_list`, the list elements are pasted together, generating a list with 6 elements.
 If you do this with the numpy arrays, on the other hand, Python will do an element-wise sum of the array:

-Make sure to pay attention when you're working juggling around with different Python types, because the outcome can differ a lot!
+Make sure to pay attention when you're juggling around with different Python types, because the outcome can differ a lot!
 Now head over to the exercises, to get your own numpy arrays rolling.

 ```